How an extramarital affair factors into Texas Attorney General Ken Paxton’s impeachment trial

 When it came to Angela Paxton, Cary said, “My heart broke for her.”

-Ken Paxton, who has pleaded not guilty, is not required to be present for testimony and was again not in the Senate on Monday.
+Ken Paxton, who has pleaded not guilty, is not required to be present for testimony and has not been in the Senate for most of the trial, including for Cary’s testimony.

-Angela Paxton took notes at her desk as Cary testified about the affair that began in 2018, the year Angela won her senate seat.
-She cruised to reelection last year and said on the eve of the impeachment trial that she would seek third term, making the announcement alongside Ken Paxton at a Labor Day picnic near their home in suburban Dallas.
+Angela Paxton took notes at her desk as Cary testified about the affair that began in 2018, the year Angela Paxton won her Senate seat.
+She cruised to reelection last year and said on the eve of the impeachment trial that she would seek a third term, making the announcement alongside her husband at a Labor Day picnic near their home in suburban Dallas.

 Before becoming a senator, Angela Paxton would entertain crowds at her husband’s political events with a guitar and song, singing, “I’m a pistol-packin’ mama and my husband sues Obama.”
-She and all senators are under a gag order to not speak about the impeachment trial while the proceedings are ongoing.
+She and all senators have been ordered not speak about the impeachment trial while the proceedings are ongoing.

 A two-thirds majority — or 21 senators — is required for conviction.
-That means that if all 12 Democrats vote against Paxton, at least nine Republicans would have to join them.
+If all 12 Democrats vote against Paxton, at least nine Republicans would have to join them.

 “Imagine if we impeached everyone in Austin who had an affair,” Buzbee said.
 “We’d be impeaching people for the next 100 years.”